makersacademy/takeaway-challenge/README.md

 I would like to be able to select some number of several available dishes
 ```
 1. I need an order class.
-2. I need a select food method in the takeaway class.
+2. I need a method to add items to the basket in the order that must be called by a method in the takeaway class.

 ```
 As a customer